 Families of students with disabilities may face problematic behavior from other students, in the form of teasing and bullying, and/or the student with disabilities may also have behavioral issues that come up in school.
 Both situations require family involvement.

 Positive Behavioral Interventions and Supports (PBIS) promote school-wide systems to improve student behavioral outcomes and build positive school climate and culture.

 When a student with disabilities has behavior problems that interfere with learning, the school may do a Functional Behavior Assessment (FBA).

 The pre-teen and early teen years are the peak time for bullying and cruelty among schoolchildren, and it is a problem that affects everyone in the school community.

-Students with disabilities who have been involved in a disciplinary incident and are removed from their current educational program for more than 10 consecutive school days; more than 10 aggregate school days in a 40 day period; or, exhibit behaviors that constitute a pattern, they are entitled to a Manifestation Determination Review (MDR).
+Students with disabilities who have been involved in a disciplinary incident and are removed from their current educational program for more than 10 consecutive school days, more than 10 aggregate school days in a 40 day period, or who exhibit behaviors that constitute a pattern, are entitled to a Manifestation Determination Review (MDR).

 Read More »

 When a student with a disability is removed from his or her regular school program for more than 10 school days, a suspension plan is developed.
 A student attending a suspension site may also be transported in a different manner than to his or her regular school program.